andrey-golubenko/ultimate-react-hook-form/README.md

 | yarn compile  | Runs the TS Compiling                                                       |
 | yarn test     | Run the app tests.                                                          |
 | yarn commit   | Open the CZ CLI to create a message to your commit.                         |

-## About the absolute imports

-To correctly functioning (code and tests) of absolute imports, you should add some codes in some files, like:

-- jest.config.js
-- vite.config.ts
-- tsconfig.json

-We already writed some absolute imports on these files, so if you wanna more paths or edit some, feel free to do.
-If your not safe about it or have some question, send us a thread on [Github Discussions](https://github.com/potreco/viterc/discussions/new?category=q-a) asking for, we were happy to help

-## TODO

-- [x] Eslint
-- [x] Prettier
-- [x] Husky
-- [x] Testing Tools
-- [x] Absolute imports
-- [x] Commit linting

 ## License